Jack I. Dinaburg – President

 Michael G. Hirsh, MD – Dr. Hirsh trained in Rochester and practiced pediatrics here for 31 years.
 He is a clinical professor of pediatrics at the University of Rochester, and continues to teach medical students at the University of Rochester Medical School and residents at Golisano Children’s Hospital.
 He has dedicated his professional life to the care of children.

 Brett Rogoff – CEO of Strategic Group, a lifestyle marketing, special events, consumer promotions and public relations company in New York City.
-Mr. Rogoff is involved with the Cooke School, where Prevention 1st is expanding its Safe at Home training for people with developmental disabilities.
+Brett is involved with the Cooke School, where Prevention 1st is expanding its Safe at Home training for people with developmental disabilities.
+Brett is currently the Membership Chair for the Northeast US Regional Chapter of YPO.

-James Sheppard – Program Coordinator for New Beginnings at the Center for Youth, helping young men towards academic achievement and high school graduation.
-He formerly served as Police Chief of the City of Rochester and as Director of Safety and Security for the Rochester City School District.
+James Sheppard – VP, Youth Development, Dale Carnegie Training of Rochester.
+Currently a Monroe County Legislator, James previously served as Chief of the Rochester Police Department, and as Director of School Safety and Security for the Rochester City School District.

 Iris Banister – Rev. Dr. Banister is a longtime child advocate.
 She has previously been Executive Director of the Wilson Commencement Park, head of the City School District’s Senior High Alternative Program for Education, and principal of the Charter School of Science and Technology.